cche/todo-txt.nvim/README.md

 ## Acknowledgments

-This plugin is inspired by the [todo.txt](http://todotxt.org/) format created by Gina Trapani.
+This plugin is based on the [todo.txt](http://todotxt.org/) format created by Gina Trapani.
-This plugin was built while testing Cascade in Windsurf, an editor developed by [Codeium](https://codeium.com/).
+This plugin was built while testing Cascade in Windsurf, an editor developed by [Windsurf](https://windsurf.com/).